bpetermann/node-interpreter/README.md

 >> let person = {"name": "Alice"}; // Declare a hash map
 >> person["name"]; // Access map
 ```

+Here's a basic example illustrating the declaration and invocation of a function:

 ```js
 >> let a = 2; // Declare a variable